 This fund category includes investments in external investment pools that primarily invest in U.S. fixed income securities, including bonds and leveraged loans.
 Unitized external investment pools are reported at fair value based upon the NAV of shares/units held at year end, provided by fund administrators.
 Closed-end funds, Principal Real Estate Debt Fund and Principal Real Estate Debt Fund II, are reported at fair value based upon the net value of the Plan's ownership interest in partners' capital, as provided by the investment administrator.
-Based on the valuation policies and procedures provided by investment managers, all investments contained in the real estate funds are valued in accordance with the authoritative guidance on fair value measurements and disclosures.
-Based on the valuation policies and procedures provided by investment managers, all investments contained in the pooled funds are valued in accordance with the authoritative guidance on fair value measurements and disclosures.
+Based on the valuation policies and procedures provided by investment managers, all investments contained in the floating rate debt funds are valued in accordance with the authoritative guidance on fair value measurements and disclosures.